 Catch her being helpful: Acknowledge those times when she does do what you ask, even if they’re few and far between.
 The more she feels appreciated for when she does cooperate, the more she’ll be inclined to do it again.

-If you’d like additional support, please join me for the upcoming Parenting Without Power Struggles Six Week Intensive!
+If you’d like additional support, please check out my Parenting Without Power Struggles Membership Community.